roop/roop.github.io/hideandseek/faq.md

    like to follow a link.</li>
 </ul>

-<p>Hide &amp; Seek for Mac OS X is still under development, so I'll
-answer the Mac part of this later.</p>

 <h4>Why can&rsquo;t Hide &amp; Seek for iOS hide my identity when I tap on a Google search result?</h4>

 <p>Unfortunately, this requires a technical answer.
 The result link in the